- Religion and Philosophy»

 Replacement Theology is a key factor in this doctrine. either someone teaches it and says their race or other races replaces the 12 Tribes, or they teach that it is false.
 It is false, but their method of using it is misused.
 They use the truth to tell a lie, which we will go over.

-Those who do believe it will often use the excuse that the Messiah died for the 12 Tribes, and that he didn't replace his people or cast them away.
+Those who do believe it will often use the excuse that the Savior died for the 12 Tribes, and that he didn't replace his people or cast them away.
 But when this is given out alongside the erroneous idea that whites or blacks are the real Jews, it can become misunderstood or rejected.
 This is elevated to the idea that by this logic, only those who stem from the 12 Tribes can worship the Almighty and serve him which I will debunk at the end.

 2. Above All Nations